Accessible to Admin, Account Admin, HR Partner, Recruiter and Limited HR Partner.

 Freshteam integrates candidate and hiring panel communication into one tab, 'Conversations', to make the job of a recruiter more collaborative and smooth, paving way for highly contextual collaboration.

-A part of candidate's portfolio page, the 'Conversations' tab is a single window that captures:
+A part of the candidate's portfolio page, the 'Conversations' tab is a single window that captures:

 - The email conversations between the candidate and the recruiter or hiring manager.